SalomePlatform/adao/doc/en/reference.rst

     This key indicates the minimal exponent value of the power of 10 coefficient to be used to decrease the increment multiplier.
 The default is -8, and it has to be between 0 and -20.
-For example, its default value leads to calculate the residue of the scalar product formula with a fixed increment multiplied from 1.e0 to 1.e-8.
+For example, its default value leads to calculate the residue of the formula with a fixed increment multiplied from 1.e0 to 1.e-8.

   InitialDirection
     This key indicates the vector direction used for the directional derivative